OathPros/COMP3/source/guidelines/typography.rst

     - ``title-1``–``title-4``
     - A range of heading styles, which can be used for display, including placeholder and welcome graphics.

-Note: these standard font styles are available in GTK 4 and not GTK 3.
+Note: these standard font styles are available in GTK 4 but not in GTK 3.

 Take Advantage of Unicode
 -------------------------